 There weren't many there, but those who did attend really got behind their sides, even if the majority of the away support remained in their cars looking out towards the pitch and using their horns to salute something they enjoyed.

 However, Thame equalised and sent the game to penalties.
-Just like the previous hundred and twenty minutes lead in the shoot out went from one team to the other.
-Lane had the fifth kick to go through but the visiting keeper remained to form as he pulled off a great save.
+Just like the previous hundred and twenty minutes, the shootout went from one team to the other.
+Lane had the fifth kick to go through, but the visiting keeper remained in form as he pulled off a great save.
 He had a brilliant game all the way through.
-If it hadn't been for him I'd have definitely seen the second half down the road.
+If it hadn't been for him, I'd have definitely seen the second half down the road.

-The hosts missed a glorious chance in the first goal mouth action; but the free header at the back post was squandered.
-They looked to play centre forward Bruno Tavares in whenever possible and he caused a bit of panic on occasions.
+The hosts missed a glorious chance in the first goalmouth, but the free header at the back post was squandered.
+They looked to play centre forward Bruno Tavares whenever possible, and he caused a bit of panic on occasions.

 Broadfields Utd 0 Oxhey Jets 3 (Thursday 20th February 2020) Spartan South Midlands League Premier Division (att: 68)